-Tikal in Guatemala is the most impressive Maya site I have seen so far, compared to others like Lamanai in Belize for example.
-It comes close to Machu Picchu in grandeur, although sadly there is no viewpoint to overlook Tikal, partly because it is surrounded by jungle!
-This vast Maya site is actually closer to Belize City than most popular destinations in Guatemala, like Antigua and Lake Atitlan, so it makes sense to visit Tikal on your way to or from Belize.
-However, the most important thing to decide when visiting Tikal is to decide whether to do the tour to see the Tikal sunrise or sunset.
-My recommendation would actually be to do both.
-Read on to find out how:
+Tikal Guatemala is the most impressive Mayan ruins I have seen so far, compared to others like Lamanai in Belize for example.
+Tikal National Park comes close to Machu Picchu in grandeur, although sadly there is no viewpoint to overlook Tikal, partly because it is surrounded by jungle!
+This vast Maya site is actually closer to Belize City than most popular destinations in Guatemala, like Antigua and Lake Atitlan, so it makes sense to visit Tikal on your way to or from Belize, or combine it with a trip to Semuc Champey.
+However, the most important thing to decide when visiting Tikal Guatemala is to decide whether to do the tour to see the Tikal sunrise or sunset, or just visit during the day.
+My recommendation would actually be to do all three.

 We came to Tikal from San Ignacio in Belize.
-We got a lift to the border, took a collectivo from the Guatemala side of the border to the crossroads near El Remate, then took a bus to Tikal.
-A lot of people take the collectivo straight to Flores, and spend the night there, but for a real adventure, spend the night at Tikal in a hammock.
+We got a lift to the border, took a collectivo from the Guatemala side of the border to the crossroads near El Remate, then took a bus to Tikal National Park.
+A lot of people take the collectivo straight to Flores, and spend the night there, but for a real adventure, spend the night camping at Tikal in a hammock.

 Buying Tickets for Tikal

-Our bus stopped before we reached the visitors’ centre of Tikal at the entrance gate to the national park.
+Our bus stopped before we reached the visitors’ centre at the entrance gate to the Tikal National Park.
 Here you have to buy the tickets for Tikal, so you already need to have made your decision about the Tikal sunset or sunrise tour, or the day time visit.
 We were a little flustered so rushed our decisions under the pressure.